 Bacteria Identification and Biochemical Characteristics

-Table 1 shows the biochemical characteristics of the bacteria isolate from urine samples of pregnant women attending antenatal care at Ujeolen Health Centre.
-The isolates where identified as E. coli, Klebsiella sp., Proteus sp. and Enterobacter sp.
+Table 1 shows the biochemical characteristics of the bacterial isolate from urine samples of pregnant women attending antenatal care at Ujeolen Health Centre.
+The isolates were identified as E. coli, Klebsiella sp., Proteus sp. and Enterobacter sp.
 Table 2 shows the biochemical characteristics of bacteria isolated from urine samples obtained from pregnant women attending antenatal care at Ihumudumu Health Centre in Ekpoma.
-The isolates where identified as E. coli, Pseudomonas sp. and Klebsiella sp.
+The isolates were identified as E. coli, Pseudomonas sp. and Klebsiella sp.

 Table 1: Biochemical Characteristics of Bacteria Isolated from Urine Samples of Pregnant Women Attending Antenatal Care at Ujeolen Health Centre in Ekpoma